Vendiel/daresay-a11y/posts/content-dismissable.md

 ---
 id: content-dismissable
-title: Any pop-up content that is shown on hover or focus must be easily dismissable
+title: Pop-up content that is shown on hover or focus must be easily dismissible
 tags:
   - Tooltips
   - Pop-overs